MunawarShereen/GenAI-learning-journey/README.md

 Chain B → Generates a casual version

+3️⃣ Conditional Chain

+Uses branching logic to choose different paths based on conditions.

+Helpful when output depends on feedback, data, or rules.

+📌 Example 1: Feedback Handling

+If feedback is positive → Respond with “Thank you!
+Please rate us ⭐”

+If feedback is negative → Generate a custom apology and troubleshooting message

+📌 Example 2: Customer Support Bot

+If query is about billing → Route to billing chain

+If query is about technical issues → Route to tech-support chain

+If query is general → Route to FAQ chain

+✅ Best for decision trees, routing, and adaptive workflows.

 Chain C → Generates a social media caption

 ✅ Best for generating multiple perspectives or outputs from one input.